B2B Agency Pricing Glossary

 Q: Should TCV include maximum possible performance bonuses?

-A: Include realistic performance bonus estimates based on historical achievement rates rather than theoretical maximums for accurate budgeting.
+A: Use realistic performance bonus estimates grounded in historical achievement rates rather than theoretical maximums, because planning to the ceiling almost always produces a budget surprise.

 Q: How do you account for scope expansion in TCV calculations?

-A: Add 15 to 25% buffer for likely scope additions based on historical patterns and initiative planning.
+A: Build in a 15 to 25% buffer for likely scope additions, sized against historical patterns and your current initiative roadmap.

 engagement & Governance Terms